Skip to Content

 Per the numbers crunched by Schwartz and his Hunter College student-researchers, daily truck traffic was basically flat on the Bronx-Whitestone and Throgs Neck bridges year-over-year from the beginning of January to the end of February.
 There were 4,057 trucks per day on the bridges last year, compared to 4,013 this year.
 There was also no traffic increase during the same period on the Triborough Bridge, with traffic daily truck traffic actually dropping from 2,045 per day in 2024 to 1,973 per day in 2025.

-On the Verrazzano Bridge, there was an increase of 2,596 trucks in 2024 to 2,644 trucks per day on weekdays, which Schwartz said was a negligible increase and in line with the nationwide trends of increased vehicle miles traveled since the end of pandemic shutdowns.
+On the Verrazzano Bridge, there was an increase from 2,596 trucks in 2024 to 2,644 trucks per day on weekdays, which Schwartz said was a negligible increase and in line with the nationwide trends of increased vehicle miles traveled since the end of pandemic shutdowns.
 The Verrazzano even saw a 5 percent drop in weekend truck traffic, Schwartz said.

 At the same time, the Queens-Midtown and Brooklyn Battery tunnels saw significant drops in truck traffic, with daily weekday truck counts falling 14 percent from 904 to 781.
 Weekend truck traffic dropped 11 percent from 324 trucks per day to 281.